 If we say to ignore it, then no one will realize how trauma presents itself.
 Talking about it exposes everything to light–the struggle is real, and harsh, and parents who are brave enough to pour their souls into loving children who have been broken, who are determined enough to stand by them and help them heal, have their work cut out for them.
 It’s certainly not for the faint of heart, nor something you sign up for because “it looks fun.”

 There is a daily fight to show these children what love is and how to be part of a family.
 It is surely not for the faint of heart.
 It is the most exhausting, draining, sacrificial thing you could ever give your life to doing.
 But the kids?
 They are worth it.

 We talk about racism, abortion, gay pride, and other hot topics that were once taboo issues in our societies.
-But we don’t speak honestly about the realities of being an orphan, or the side effects of trauma, or mental illness.
+But we don’t speak honestly about the realities of being an orphan, or the side effects of trauma, or mental illness like the gender dysphoria teenager.
 Instead we whisper, we back away, we judge, we get defensive or angry, and the stigmas persist.